42nd Expeditionary Airlift Squadron: Special Operations

-The squadron was reactivated as a "Special" troop carrier squadron at RAF Molesworth in fall 1956, when it absorbed the personnel, SA-16 and C-119F aircraft and special operations mission of the 582d Air Resupply Group.
+The squadron was reactivated as 42d Troop Carrier Squadron, Medium, a "Special" troop carrier squadron at RAF Molesworth in fall 1956, when it absorbed the personnel, SA-16 and C-119 aircraft and special operations mission of the 582d Air Resupply Group.
+Equipped with C-119 Flying Boxcars for medium-lift insertions, SA-16 Albatross amphibians for low-level night and water-based extractions, later supplemented by C-54 Skymasters for extended-range transport, the squadron emphasized specialized tactics training.
 In the spring of 1957, as United States Air Forces in Europe (USAFE) was preparing to wind down operations at Molesworth, the squadron moved to RAF Alconbury, where it was inactivated in December.
 The squadron's Douglas C-54 Skymasters and Douglas C-47 Skytrains were sent to Rhein-Main Air Base West Germany, and its Fairchild C-119 Flying Boxcars were sent to the 322d Air Division at Evreux-Fauville Air Base France.
+The squadron was inactivated on 8 December 1957, as part of broader Cold War force structure adjustments.

-Provisional squadron
+Provisional AFRICOM Squadron

-It was reformed as the 42d Expeditionary Airlift Squadron in 2007 and allotted to USAFE to activate as needed for operations.
-USAFE activated the squadron from 2008 to 2009 to fly missions in the United States Africa Command area.
+Reformed in 2007 as the 42nd Expeditionary Airlift Squadron and allotted to USAFE to activate as needed for AFRICOM operations.
+USAFE activated the squadron to conduct Lockheed C-130 Hercules airlift missions from 2008, supporting USAFE-AFAFRICA surge requirements to ensure mission readiness for time-sensitive United States Africa Command contingencies.
+These missions included transporting personnel and supplies to forward operating locations, delivering humanitarian aid, and providing intra-theater support integrated with deployed units from the 17th Air Force.
+Key efforts supported initiatives such as Operation Juniper Shield in northwestern Africa, enhancing USAFE's rapid response capabilities in the region.
+The unit was inactivated shortly thereafter in 2009 due to fulfillment of initial surge requirements.